Benefits of a Swiss Bank Account for Americans

 The Swiss franc has appreciated against the U.S. dollar over the past two decades.
 Anyone concerned about long-term dollar purchasing power can hold a portion of liquid assets in francs without converting back and forth.
 The franc’s relative stability comes from Switzerland’s low government debt, persistent trade surpluses, and conservative monetary policy.

-Swiss banks offer direct access to European, Asian, and emerging-market securities through their own trading desks.
-Structured products, alternative investments, and multi-currency fixed-income strategies are standard offerings at Swiss private banks.
-U.S. brokerages offer some international access, but the breadth and depth of Swiss investment platforms exceeds what most domestic institutions provide.
+Swiss private banks provide custody services, managed investment portfolios, fixed-income products, and direct access to European, Asian, and emerging-market securities through their own trading desks.
+Structured products, alternative investments, and multi-currency fixed-income strategies are standard offerings at institutions that cater to international wealth.

-For anyone whose offshore trust holds substantial liquid assets, Swiss banking offers active wealth management alongside custodial security.
-The trustee can direct investment strategy through the relationship manager without the account holder needing to manage day-to-day decisions.
+The service model is relationship-based.
+Each account comes with a dedicated relationship manager who handles administration, investment execution, and compliance documentation.
+For anyone whose offshore trust holds substantial liquid assets, the trustee can direct investment strategy through the relationship manager without the account holder managing day-to-day decisions.

 Swiss banking secrecy for U.S. persons ended as far as the IRS is concerned.
 FATCA requires Swiss banks to report account balances and income information for U.S. account holders directly to the IRS through intergovernmental agreements.
+Anyone who opens a Swiss account must report it on FBAR (FinCEN Form 114) and, if thresholds are met, on Form 8938.
+The CPA handles all filing obligations.

 Privacy from private parties is a different matter.
 A U.S. judgment creditor cannot contact a Swiss bank and demand account information.
 Swiss banks do not respond to U.S. civil subpoenas.
 A creditor would need to pursue a separate legal proceeding in Swiss courts to obtain account information, and Swiss courts do not automatically recognize U.S. civil judgments.

-Swiss banking privacy has practical value for people whose financial affairs are publicly accessible in the United States: business owners in litigation, physicians facing malpractice claims, real estate developers with construction exposure.
+Swiss banking privacy has practical value for people whose financial affairs are publicly accessible in the United States—business owners in litigation, physicians facing malpractice claims, real estate developers with construction exposure.
 A Swiss account held through an offshore trust does not appear in any U.S. public record.

 What Swiss Banking Does Not Provide